A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Shield and conclusion

-To do so, we will have to consider three kinds of \emph{protected} glue.
-For each kind of protected glue, we will define a \emph{category} (which is either ``main'' or ``backup''), a \emph{type} (belonging to the set of tile types $T$), a \emph{protected area} (which is included into $\mathcal{C}$) and a \emph{practical form} (which is a path of $\inuniterm$ included into the protected area) and a \emph{restrained area} (defined using the practical form and included into the protected area).
-In order to achieve this goal, we introduce here the \emph{practical form} of $P$:
+To do so, we will have to consider three kinds of \emph{protected} glues.
+The first one is when the glue is visible in $P$ on glue column $c$, see Subsection \ref{sub:vis:protect}.
+The second one is when a glue is protected by a full-shield, see Subsection \ref{sub:vis:full}.
+The last one is when a glue is protected by an half-shield, see Subsection \ref{sub:vis:half}.
+For each kind of protected glue, we will define a \emph{category} (which is either ``main'' or ``backup''), a \emph{type} (belonging to the set of tile types $T$), a \emph{protected area} (which is included into the area $\mathcal{C}$ of Definition \ref{def:shield}) and a \emph{practical form} (which is a path included into the protected area and which is a subassembly of $\uniterm$) and a \emph{restrained area} (whose definition relies on the practical form and which is included into the protected area).
+In order to achieve this goal, we introduce here the \emph{practical form} of $P$ which can be defined conjointly for the three types of protected glue: